-• IAs: PSNH/HSE Hydro NE Subs (ER18-2294 et al.)
+IAs: PSNH/HSE Hydro NE Subs (ER18-2294 et al.)

-On August 24, Eversource filed two-party small generator interconnection agreements ("IAs") that relate to the former PSNH Hydro Facilities that were transferred to HSE Hydro NE on August 26.
-The executed IAs allow for the continued interconnection of the Hydro Facilities, with no change in interconnection service to be provided by PSNH.
-The IAs are two-party agreements, each between the Interconnection Customer and PSNH.
-ISO-NE is not a party to the IAs because the Hydro Facilities are long-standing, existing, and were not modified in connection with the transfers.
-Eversource requested an August 26, 2018 effective date for the IAs (the date the Hydro Facilities were transferred to HSE Hydro NE).
-Comments on the IA filings are due on or before September 14.
+On October 11, the FERC accepted the two-party small generator interconnection agreements ("IAs") filed by Eversource that relate to the former PSNH Hydro Facilities89 transferred to HSE Hydro NE on August 26.
+90 As previously reported, the executed IAs allow for the continued interconnection of the Hydro Facilities, with no change in interconnection service to be provided by PSNH.
+The IAs are two-party agreements, each between the Interconnection Customer and PSNH (ISO-NE is not a party to the IAs because the Hydro Facilities are long-standing, existing, and were not modified in connection with the transfers).
+The IAs were accepted effective as of August 26, 2018 (the date the Hydro Facilities were transferred to HSE Hydro NE), as requested.
+Unless the October 11 order is challenged, this proceeding will be concluded.
 If you have any questions concerning these matters, please contact Pat Gerity (pmgerity@daypitney.com; 860-275-0533).

-UI/HQUS Phase I/II HVDC-TF Service Agreement (ER18-2286)
+• UI/HQUS Phase I/II HVDC-TF Service Agreement (ER18-2286)

-On August 23, UI filed a new Phase I/II HVDC-TF Service Agreement with HQUS to allow the continuation without interruption of service provided pursuant to an existing agreement between NEP and HQUS that conforms to the pro forma Phase I/II HVDC-TF Service Agreement set forth in Attachment A of Schedule 20A-Common to the ISO-NE OATT.
-The Agreement is being filed as "non-conforming" as it was unclear whether the FERC would deem conforming the provisions included in the Agreement that accommodate HQUS' exercise of its right of first refusal to extend its transmission customer service rights beyond the five-year term of its currently effective Service Agreement with UI pursuant to Schedule 20A (while taking into account the fact that UI currently only has contractual rights allowing it to sell service over the Phase I/II HVDC-TF through October 31, 2020).
-A January 1, 2018 effective date was requested.
-Comments, if any, on this filing are due on or before September 13.
+On October 11, the FERC accepted UI's new Phase I/II HVDC-TF Service Agreement with HQUS.
+91 The Service Agreement allows for the continuation, without interruption, of service provided pursuant to an existing agreement between NEP and HQUS that conforms to the pro forma Phase I/II HVDC-TF Service Agreement set forth in Attachment A of Schedule 20A-Common to the ISO-NE OATT.
+The Agreement was filed as "non-conforming" as it was unclear whether the FERC would deem conforming the provisions included in the Agreement that accommodate HQUS' exercise of its right of first refusal to extend its transmission customer service rights beyond the five-year term of its currently effective Service Agreement with UI pursuant to Schedule 20A (while taking into account the fact that UI currently only has contractual rights allowing it to sell service over the Phase I/II HVDC-TF through October 31, 2020).
+The Service Agreement was accepted effective as of January 1, 2018, as requested.
+Unless the October 11 order is challenged, this proceeding will be concluded.
 If you have any questions concerning this matter, please contact Pat Gerity (pmgerity@daypitney.com; 860-275-0533).

-TSAs: New England Clean Energy Connect (ER18-2261 et al.)
+• TSAs: New England Clean Energy Connect (ER18-2261 et al.)

-On August 20, CMP filed seven bi-lateral, cost-based transmission service agreements ("TSAs") with the participants that will fund the construction, operation and maintenance of CMP's portion of a the NECEC Transmission Line.
-The TSAs set forth the rates, terms and conditions under which CMP will provide transmission service over the NECEC Transmission Line.
-In the filings, CMP requested the following transmission rate incentives: (i) recovery of 100% of prudently incurred costs in the event that the NECEC Transmission Line is abandoned as a result of changes to Massachusetts law or regulations, and (ii) for single-issue ratemaking with respect to the TSA filings.
-CMP requested that the TSAs become effective as of October 20, 2018.
-Comments on this filing were due on or before September 10, 2018; none were filed.
-National Grid,
+On October 19, the FERC accepted92 seven bi-lateral, cost-based transmission service agreements ("TSAs") filed by CMP with the participants93 that will fund the construction, operation and maintenance of CMP's portion of a the NECEC Transmission Line.94 The TSAs set forth the rates, terms and conditions under which CMP will provide transmission service over the NECEC Transmission Line.
+In accepting the agreements, the FERC found that the Mobile-Sierra presumption applies to the TSAs.95 In light of that finding, the FERC

-&lt;sup>87 The "Hydro Facilities" are the Amoskeag, Ayers Island, Canaan, Eastman Falls, Hooksett, Garvins Falls, Gorham, Jackman, and Smith Stations.
+89 The "Hydro Facilities" are the Amoskeag, Ayers Island, Canaan, Eastman Falls, Hooksett, Garvins Falls, Gorham, Jackman, and Smith Stations.